novatrixtech/mercurius/README.md

         ctx.NativeHTML(http.StatusOk, "edit")
 }
 ```
 The extension of the templates must be `.tmpl or .html`.
-Put the jade files inside public/templates folder
+Put the Go template files inside public/templates folder

 # Creating a route
 Setup all your routes inside the `SetupRoutes` func in `conf/app/app.go`